pr0li/news-parser/readme.md

 ## Words added over time

 Here's a graph showing the number of new words added each week for Infobae news site.
-This corresponds to the collection 'words_all'.
+This corresponds to the collection ***words_all***.

 ![new words](http://i.imgur.com/Vy8oTUp.png)